 - $150 or a lower amount as determined by the financial institution;

 - the balance of the relevant account(s), if you agreed the account could be accessed by a PIN or password; or

 - the actual loss at the time you notified the financial institution of the misuse, loss or theft of your card (or that the security of your PIN or password was breached), excluding any amount exceeding the daily transaction limit.

-If a financial institution fails to properly process a chargeback dispute, you can make a complaint to the Australian Financial Complaints Authority (see ‘Contacts’ at the end of this chapter).
+If a financial institution fails to properly process a chargeback dispute, you can make a complaint to the Australian Financial Complaints Authority.